Pre-Festival Programme (23.–25. 4.)

 An Černe (2002) is a young Slovenian flutist with a wide range of concert experience.
 He began his musical education at the Sežana Music School under Prof. Marija Maretić-Hiršter, continued at the Conservatory of Music and Ballet Ljubljana under Prof. Milena Lipovšek, and since 2021, he has been pursuing his undergraduate studies at the Hanns Eisler School of Music in Berlin.
 His professors have included Benoît Fromanger and Renate Greiss-Armin, and he is currently refining his skills under Mathieu Dufour.
 He has attended numerous masterclasses across Europe with renowned musicians such as Philipp Bernold, Sébastian Jacot, Silvia Careddu, and Adriana Ferreira.
 His concert activities encompass classical, contemporary, and world music.
 Since 2016, he has been a member of the group Terrafolk, performing across Europe and collaborating with artists such as Vlatko Stefanovski, Kate Young, Marko Hatlak, and Jean-Christophe Gairard.
 He has achieved notable competition successes, winning first prizes and gold awards at the TEMSIG National Competition (2022) and the Città di Palmanova International Competition (2015 and 2016).
 He is also a scholarship recipient of the Ministry of Culture of the Republic of Slovenia.
 In addition to performing, he is dedicated to teaching.
 He leads ImprovizANcija workshops, introducing young musicians to improvisation, and teaches at the Freie Musikschule Tiergarten in Berlin.

-17.00 Workshop: Performing in public and getting ready for it.
+17.00 Workshop: Performing in public and getting ready for it

 by Barbara Cerar